Amazon Stock (AMZN) Price Prediction and Forecast 2025-2030 for March 5

 Amazon (AMZN) Stock Price Prediction in 2025

-The current consensus one-year price target for Amazon stock is $269.80, which is about 30.87% upside potential from the latest closing price.
-All but four of 69 analysts covering Amazon recommend buying shares, 18 of them with “Strong Buy” ratings.
+The current consensus one-year price target for Amazon stock is $270.09, which is about 31.01% upside potential from today’s price.
+All but one of the 48 analysts covering Amazon recommend buying shares, with the stock receiving a “Strong Buy” rating.

 24/7 Wall St.‘s 12-month forecast projects Amazon’s stock price to be $226.50.
 We see AWS continuing its current 12% growth rate but see Amazon’s advertising business outperforming analysts’ expectations.